1. Location & Transportation

 Your ticket includes a wristband which you will receive upon entry to the site.
-You can top up your wristband credit for cash at the designated booth.
+You can top up your wristband credit for cash (and hopefully cards, we’re working on this!) at the designated booths.
 Then you can pay for your food, drinks and other items on site with the wristband!
 Jai Thep vendors will only accept the wristband credit.

 What if I still have money on my wristband at the end of the festival?

 You can refund it!
-There will be a on-site refund booth open throughout the festival (times to be announced), where you can exchange your credit for cash.
-The refund booth will be available for the final time on Monday 3rd February morning, 10:00 - 13:00.
-After that, the automated system will close and we can't refund you, so don't miss this last time!
+There will be a on-site refund booth open throughout the festival until midnight daily, where you can exchange your credit for cash.
+The refund booth will be available for the final time on Monday 3rd February morning, 10:00 – 13:00.
+After that, the automated system will close and we can’t refund you, so don’t miss this last time!